 - Wednesday, Oct.
 7: The realities of perimenopause and menopause: what it really means for women.
 Watch the video.

 - Wednesday, Oct.
 14: Sleep, brain fog and mental health: how menopause affects your brain and what women can do.
 Watch the video.

 - Wednesday, Oct.
 21: Hot flashes?
 Night sweats?
 Vaginal dryness?
 Weight gain?
 Hormonal and non-hormonal methods to manage your symptoms and take care of your body.
 Watch the video.

 - Wednesday, Oct.
-28: Managing our pelvic health as we age
+28: Managing our pelvic health as we age.
+Watch the video.

-- November 4th: Disease risk and menopause: What you need to know to keep your whole body healthy
+- November 4th: Disease risk and menopause: What you need to know to keep your whole body healthy.
+Watch the video.

 Thank you to our sponsor, Astellas.

 Creator/Curator, The Black Girl's Guide to Surviving Menopause